cnizinski/uoc-cnn-uncertainty/README.md

 # uncertainty_pkg
-Package for classifying SEM images with uncertainty
+Package for training keras CNNs on SEM images, making predictions with uncertainty, and visualizing learned features

+## Modules and Functions